Pendersleigh & Sons' Official Map of Little Armenia

 It's very diverse.
 On my bike rides through the neighborhood to and from work I always see Mexicans, Scientologists, Salvadorans, the disabled, Guatemaltecas, Russians, Schizoprenics, Thai and Pilipinos on any day of the week.
 And all of my co-workers that I know of that live in the neighborhood are Caucasian (in that they're white, not that their people are from the Caucausus Mountains, as Armenians are).
 But Little Armenia got its titular character in the early 1970s when significant populations of Armenians started moving to the area and opening businesses.

 Aside from the storefronts, which often have signs written in Armenian, Little Armenia has few physical aspects that reflect its Armenian character.
 Physically, like most of the Hollywood lowlands, it's actually a fairly ugly neighborhood, dominated by bland apartment buildings, small homes with concrete lawns and strip malls.
-There is, however, a mural depicting Armenian history on Vermont (between Fountain and Santa Monica) and several art deco buildings and a couple of attractive churches, including St. Garabed Church (an Armenian Apostolic Orthodox Church).
+There is, however, a mural depicting Armenian history on the south face of the building at 1203 E Vermont Ave (update: it's been painted over) and several art deco buildings and a couple of attractive churches, including St. Garabed Church (an Armenian Apostolic Orthodox Church).

 If you've ever looked at the crosses on Orthodox churches, you may wonder why they look like old fashioned TV antennas more than the cross most non-Orthodox Christians are used to.
 The explanation I've heard for the diagonal bar is that Jesus' legs were unequal lengths.
 Armenia was the first nation to adopt Christianity as the state religion so they probably know what they're talking about.